Parler à mon père: Music video

-A sneak preview of the music video for "Parler à mon père" was posted on celinedion.com on 5 September 2012 and the full video premiered the next day.
-It was directed by Thierry Vargnes who previously worked with Dion in 2007 on the music videos for "Et s'il n'en restait qu'une (je serais celle-là)" and "Immensité".
-The video was filmed in Las Vegas on 16 July 2012 and in the Death Valley.
-Because of the temperature of 50 °C in the Nevada desert, in some scenes the director used Dion's double.
-Dion is dressed in a white dress from designer Elie Saab's Spring/Summer 2012 collection.
-According to Pure Charts, the video for "Parler à mon père" is simple and poetic.
-It opens with a quote from the German poet, Angelus Silesius: "The soul is a crystal and love is its light".
-In the video, which is full of light, Dion appears alone in the middle of a desert.
-These images are interspersed with a scene where a younger woman visits the grave of her father.
-As of March 2025, "Parler à mon père" music video has accumulated more than 127 million views on YouTube.
+A preview of the music video for "Parler à mon père" was posted on celinedion.com on 5 September 2012, with the full video premiering the next day.
+Directed by Thierry Vergnes, who had previously worked with Dion on the videos for "Et s'il n'en restait qu'une (je serais celle-là)" and "Immensité", the video was filmed in Las Vegas on 16 July 2012 and in Death Valley.
+Because temperatures in the Nevada desert reached 50 °C, a body double was used for some scenes.
+Dion appears in a white dress from designer Elie Saab's Spring/Summer 2012 collection.

+According to Pure Charts, the video adopts a simple and poetic approach.
+It opens with a quote from the German poet Angelus Silesius: "The soul is a crystal and love is its light".
+The imagery, filled with bright light, shows Dion alone in a desert landscape, intercut with a scene of a younger woman visiting her father's grave.
+As of April 2026, the video has accumulated more than 136 million views on YouTube.

 Live performances

-Dion performed the song during two television specials promoting the album: in Canada on 4 November 2012 on TVA and in France on 24 November 2012 on France 2.
-Later on 2 December 2012, she also sang it on Chabada on France 3 and on Vivement Dimanche on France 2.
-On 20 December 2012, Dion performed "Parler à mon père" in another television special on NRJ 12.
-The song was also performed on 27 July 2013 during the Céline... une seule fois concert in Quebec City and the Sans attendre Tour in Antwerp and Paris from 21 November 2013 through 5 December 2013; the performance in the former city was included in the Céline une seule fois / Live 2013 CD/DVD.
+Dion performed "Parler à mon père" during two television specials promoting the album: in Canada on 4 November 2012 on TVA, and in France on 24 November 2012 on France 2.
+She later performed it on Chabada on France 3 on 2 December 2012 and on Vivement Dimanche on France 2.
+On 20 December 2012, she also performed the song in a television special on NRJ 12.
+The song was also performed on 27 July 2013 during the Céline... une seule fois concert in Quebec City, and during the Sans attendre Tour in Antwerp and Paris from 21 November 2013 through 5 December 2013.
+The Quebec City performance was included on the Céline une seule fois / Live 2013 CD/DVD.

-Awards
+Accolades

-In 2013, "Parler à mon père" was nominated for the Félix Award in category Most Popular Song of the Year.
+In 2013, "Parler à mon père" was nominated for the Félix Award in the category Most Popular Song of the Year.